ujjwalr27/Remote-browser-control-/README.md

-# BLD — Remote Browser Control (mini "TeamViewer for a browser")
+# Remote Browser Control (mini "TeamViewer for a browser")

 Open a web UI, hit **Start Browser**, and a Docker container spins up running **headless Chromium**.
 Its screen streams back to the UI in real time over a